wkumari/draft-vandergaast-edns-client-subnet/README.md

    queries to forward, or to reduce the number of bits forwarded for queries already including an ECS option.

+Contavalli, et al.       Expires August 28, 2015                [Page 6]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

 6. Option Format

    This protocol uses an EDNS0 [RFC6891]) option to include client address information in DNS messages.
 The option is structured as
    follows:

-Contavalli, et al.        Expires July 16, 2015                 [Page 6]

-Internet-Draft        Client Subnet in DNS Queries          January 2015

                 +0 (MSB)                            +1 (LSB)
       +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+